Last Updated on July 17, 2021 by Dr. Sanusi Umar, MD

 The remaining essential oils were only effective against a fraction of the different fungal variations used in this study.
 Other studies on essential oils for hair health have found eugenol to be effective in antifungal activity.

-This study shows that lemongrass extract can outperform many other essential oils in antimicrobial activity, which can be therapeutic for the scalp and follicles in antimicrobial treatment applications.
+This study shows that lemongrass extract can outperform many other essential oils in antimicrobial activity, therapeutic for the scalp and follicles in antimicrobial treatment applications.

-Lemongrass Oil for Dandruff and What This Means for Hair Follicles
+Effects of Lemongrass Oil for Dandruff and Hair Follicles

 A published study called Anti-Dandruff Hair Tonic Containing Lemongrass (Cymbopogon) Oil observed lemongrass oil’s effects on dandruff (2).
 Researchers prepared different concentrations of a tonic mixture whose main ingredient was lemongrass.